ravimbhatt/redis-blaster/README.md

 Performance of applications and services are highly dependent on the data being used.
 One will get different set of performance numbers if KBs of data is being used versus MBs of data.

-** There are `#990000 hardcoded paths and strings` in this code base atm - it will be removed in later cleanup cycles. **
+** There are `hardcoded paths and strings` in this code base atm - it will be removed in later cleanup cycles. **

 ## Design
 ---------